vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/05_sArvajnyam.md

 <details><summary>Buitenen - Note</summary>

 [161]: This must refer to Taitt Up.
-2.1.1 so'fnute sarpan kāmān saha brahmaṇā vipaściṭā, but sa samagaḥ is obscure, unless one may regard it as a corruption of vipafcitā.
+2.1.1 so'śnute[[??]] sarvān kāmān saha brahmaṇā vipaścitā, but sa sāmagaḥ is obscure, unless one may regard it as a corruption of vipaścitā.
 </details>

 <details><summary>मूलम्</summary>